jonlinca/onepass/README.md

 ops <- setup_op(op_domain, op_email, op_masterpassword, op_secretkey)
 ```

-For new machines, you may also receive the following as well:
+Typically on a new machine, you may also receive the following as well:

     #> To reduce notifications of new devices, insert the following line into the
     #> Renviron file (usethis::edit_r_environ() or edit .Renviron):
     #>           OP_DEVICE = 1234567890abcdefghijklmnopqrstuvwxyz

-If you receive the above message, its highly recommended that you insert
+It is highly recommended that you insert the unique `OP_DEVICE` into
-the unique `OP_DEVICE` into your .Renviron file - otherwise, you will
+your .Renviron file - otherwise, you will receive constant messages
-receive constant messages about logins from a new device.
+about logins from a new device.

 ## Usage

 Once you have set up 1Password and connected to the vault, you can
 connect to 1Password by unlocking the vault.
 You will also need to do
 this if your session token expires after 30 minutes.
-The email isn’t
+The email account
-required.
+isn’t required as it is implicit based upon your first setup.

 ``` r
 ops <- unlock_op(op_domain, op_masterpassword)